Aniruthan-0709/dbt-snowflae-datapipeline/readme.md

 * Profile is configured via interactive `dbt init`
 * `dbt_utils` provides reusable macros
 * Staging models pull directly from Snowflake Sample Data (`tpch_sf1`)

-Let me know if you'd like a production-ready CI/CD pipeline for this or a `.env`-driven secret manager setup!